InnerShadow/Data-Minig/Lab2/README.md

 ### Data

 The data consists of interval values of a variable, functions, and error values at each point.
 A total of 200 samples.
+Data is avalible [here](/Lab2/data3.txt).

-### Procedure:
+### Procedure

 1. Data on the argument, function, and errors were obtained from a .txt file.
 2. Attempts were made to approximate the empirical data using three different distribution laws: Normal, Rayleigh, and Chi-square.
 Corresponding distribution functions were created.
 3. The curve_fit function from the scipy module was imported curve_fit to fit the parameters of the function used to approximate the data.
 The parameters are adjusted to minimize the squared error between the assumed function and the empirical data.